Amina Mama

-Amina Mama (born 19 September 1958) is a Nigerian-British writer, feminist and academic.
+Amina Mama (born 19 September 1958) is a Nigerian-British writer, activist and academic.
 Her main areas of focus have been post-colonial, militarist and gender issues.
-She has lived in Africa, Europe, and North America, and worked to build relationships between feminist intellectuals across the globe.
+She has lived in Africa, Europe and North America, and worked to bridge the gap between feminists and related movements across the globe.

 Background

-Mama was born in northern Nigeria in 1958 in a mixed household.
+Dr. Mama was born in a mixed race household.
+She was born in Kaduna, Nigeria.
 Her father is Nigerian and her mother is English.
-According to Mama, her eclectic family background and upbringing has shaped her worldview.
-In 1992 she married Nuruddin Farah, with whom she has two children.

-She grew up in Kaduna, an ethnically and religiously diverse town in northern Nigeria.
 Her ancestral roots on her paternal side trace back to Bida.
 Several members of Mama's family were involved in the development of the post-colonial local educational system.
-In 1966, she left her community in Nigeria due to anti-Muslim riots.